-2018 2018 2017

-Commissioners' Remuneration Actual Budget Actual
+Commissioners' Remuneration 2018 Actual 2018 Budget 2017 Actual

 \$ \$ \$

 Salaries 313,333 0 0

 Superannuation 45,433 0 0

-digital control of the control of th 358.766 0 0
+358,766 0 0

 Commissioners are paid remuneration, allowances and reimbursement of expenses in accordance with determinations made by the Minister for Local Government.
 The Department of Local Government, Sport and Cultural Industries is responsible for remunerating the Commissioners and the City reimburses the Department, for the remuneration and expenses incurred.